WGLab/PipeVar/README.md

 PipeVar is implenmetned in Nextflow, and can be ran using Docker or Singularity.
 We are in the development of utilizing Conda for running, but for the best consistency, use either Docker or Singularity for running PipeVar.
 We currently only have support for Slurm, but are working on other cluster system as well.

+# Requirements

+PipeVar requires either Docker or Singularity to run.
+If your system do not have Singularity installed as a module, you can try to install Singularity using conda with

+  conda create -n singularity singularity

+  or install singualrity in your conda environment by

+  conda install conda-forge::singularity

 # Usage